robertantonyjaikumar/onedrive/Readme.md

 To Integrate your app with onedrive you need follow below steps:

-step 1: Create application in [Onedrive application portal](https://apps.dev.microsoft.com/#/appList)
+step 1: Create application in [Onedrive Application Portal](https://apps.dev.microsoft.com/#/appList)

 step 2: Generate new password